open-revolution/openrevolution/content/news/tedx-tech-hidden-cause-of-inequality-rufus-pollock-2018.md

 Well there is something fundamentally different.
 To see that I want you to think of an analogy.
 Imagine for a moment that the economy is like a running race.

 Consider that there are different types of running races.
 For example, at my school we had a running race where there wasn't a single winner: everyone who finished in under two hours was a winner.
-Everyone who finished in under two hours they'd done it, they'd made it
+Everyone who finished in under two hours they'd done it, they'd made it.

 Now, that's what the old economy was like.